 - The generator's name, address and infectious waste program registration number

 - A general description of the waste being shipped

-- The number of containers and the weight
+- The number of containers and the weight or volume

 - The name of the treatment facility where the waste is going